Lymp2/lympanyart/content/post/about.md

 +++

-My hobbies are painting, and software development.
+My hobbies are painting, and software development..
 I'm retired (was a nuclear/mechanical and software engineer) and live near Horsham in West Sussex, UK.
 I studied at Queen Mary College, London, Imperial College, and University of Californa, Berkeley.
 I'm also old.

 My painting above is of one of my granddaughters.